 To manage this setting,

-- On the Intelligence page, click the Ignore Words & Field Memory tab.
+- On the left pane, click Intelligence -> Ignore Words & Field Memory

 You can edit each task to persist data for that task to pre-populate in another related task for the same bot in the Field Memory settings for each task.
 For example, for a theme park bot, Get Wait Times for Rides task, you can pre-populate task fields into the related task, Book a FastPass action task.
 You can also configure words to ignore in the user input at the task level.
 For example, for the 7-day Weather Forecast task, you might want days of the week, such as Monday, Tuesday, and so forth to be ignored since all weekdays are included.